AWS-User-Group-Jaipur-Rajasthan/HallOfTechies/README.md

 # Hall of Techies 👩🏼‍💻🧑🏼‍💻

-A place for developers from the **[AWS UG Jaipur Rajasthan](https://www.youtube.com/c/awsusergroupjaipurrajasthan)** to show recruiters that they are available for hire.
-Feel free to contribute and improve this in any way you see fit.
+A Initiavtive by **[AWS UG Jaipur - Rajasthan](https://www.youtube.com/c/awsusergroupjaipurrajasthan)** for developers around the glob to showcase and add their profile on a open platform.

 Link to the [website](https://awsugjaipur-halloftechies.web.app/).